-\textbf{Marginal Entropy $\mH(Z)$:} we show the marginal entropy of testing set from different methods each epoch during training (see Fig.~\ref{fig_entropy_methods}).
-We can see the marginal entropy of classification is always larger than that of regression, which has a downward trend.
-Regression with only diversity achieves the largest marginal entropy which verifies the effectiveness of our diversity term.
-With both diversity and tightness terms, as training goes, its marginal entropy continues to increase and larger than that of regression after $13^{th}$ epoch. \shihao{More experiment results can be found in Appendix \ref{app_m} and Appendix.}
+\textbf{Marginal Entropy $\mH(Z)$:} We show the marginal entropy of the testing set from different methods during training (see Fig.~\ref{fig_entropy_methods}).
+We can see that the marginal entropy of classification is always larger than that of regression, which has a downward trend.
+Regression with only diversity achieves the largest marginal entropy, which verifies the effectiveness of our diversity term.
+With both diversity and tightness terms, as training goes, its marginal entropy continues to increase and larger than that of regression after the $13^{th}$ epoch. \shihao{More experiment results can be found in Appendix \ref{app_m}.}